 1.1.
-The Editorial Board considers only manuscripts submitted to the Journal’s official e-mail address at firstname.lastname@example.org
+The Journal accepts and reviews only manuscripts submitted via e-mail firstname.lastname@example.org

 1.2.
-All submissions are subject to mandatory initial screening and external double blind peer review.
+All submissions are subject to mandatory initial screening and double blind peer review.

 1.3.
-The decision about acceptance or rejection of manuscript is made within two months from the date of its submission to the Journal’s e-mail and is disclosed to the author thereupon.
+The decision about acceptance or rejection of manuscript is made, as usual, not earlier than in two months from the date of its submission to the Journal’s e-mail and is disclosed to the author thereupon.

 1.4.
 The manuscript might be rejected by the Journal’s Chief Editor:

 1.5.
-Positive referees’ reports do not guarantee acceptance of the manuscript.
+Positive peer-review’ reports do not guarantee acceptance of the manuscript.

 2.1.
-Registration and initial screening of manuscript shall be carried out within up to seven days from the date of submission.
+Registration and initial screening of manuscript is carried out within up to seven days from the date of submission.

 2.2.
-The Board Secretary will register manuscript submitted to the Journal’s e-mail, specifying the date of its submission.
+The Board Secretary registers submitted manuscript, specifying the date of its submission.

 2.3.
-The Board Secretary will screen submitted manuscript for its compliance with the Manuscript Submission Guidelines, making sure that length and structure of the manuscript is appropriate; the list of references, keywords and abstracts in English and Russian are provided; the formatting of the manuscript fits the requirements; the author’s details and contact information are included, etc.
+The Board Secretary screens submitted manuscript for its compliance with the Pravovedenie Manuscript Submission Guidelines and Pravovedenie Style Guidelines, making sure that length and structure of the manuscript is appropriate; the list of references, keywords and abstracts in English and Russian are provided; the formatting of the manuscript fits the requirements; the author’s details and contact information are included, etc.

 2.4.
-If a manuscript fails to comply with the Manuscript Submission Guidelines, it will be returned to the author for revision.
+If a manuscript fails to comply with the Pravovedenie Manuscript Submission Guidelines and Pravovedenie Style Guidelines, it is returned to the author for revision.

 2.5.
-Once the manuscript has been registered and screened, the Board Secretary will delete the author’s details from the file of submission and forward it for peer review.
+Once the manuscript has been registered and screened, the Board Secretary deletes the author’s details from the file of submission and forwards it for peer review.

 3.1.
 All manuscripts cleared by the initial screening are subject to impartial external double blind peer review by no less than two referees, whose area of expertise is as close as possible to the subject of the submitted manuscript.